lazaratan/lazaratan/README.md

-## Hi there 👋

-I'm Lazar Atanackovic!
+## Hello there, I am Lazar Atanackovic!

 ### 🔬 About Me